mmvrstudio/MYSQLDatabase-EmployeeTracker/README.md

 # MySQL_EmployeeTracker

-In this project I will create an Employee tracker, a back end application for managing my company's employees using node, inquirer and MySQL.
+This project is a back end application for managing my company's employees using node, inquirer and MySQL.

 ## Demo